-While fall foliage in nearly all of Vermont is past peak viewing, central and southern New Hampshire and all but the northernmost regions of Maine are at peak conditions.
+While fall foliage in northern Vermont may be past peak viewing in Mid October, central and southern New Hampshire, Vermont and all but the northernmost regions of Maine will be at peak conditions.

 In New Hampshire, you’ll find excellent color along I-93 from Salem, northward thru Londonderry, Manchester, Concord, to Laconia.
 There are also excellent conditions along I-89 from Concord northward thru New London to Lebanon.
 New Hampshire’s portion of I-95 is short (only 16 miles) and runs along the extreme southern portion of the state, but if you jump off any of its exits and wander a few miles east or west you’ll discover what fall in New England is all about… small towns with quintessential picturesque streets and white steepled churches every few miles.